 - Creating a Transparent Culture: Tell the interviewer how you open up the door for trust with your team by being an open and transparent leader or co-worker.
 You might share that you have open conversations about how the group will hold each other accountable.

-You may also share other ideas that have worked for you such as: holding one-on-one meetings with each member of the team, providing recognition for things well done, or allowing team members to understand each other better by utilizing a personality assessment.
+You may also share other ideas that have worked for you such as: holding one-on-one meetings with each member of the team, providing recognition for things well done, holding fun contests, or allowing team members to understand each other better by utilizing a personality assessment.

 "Virtual settings can create challenges when it comes to relationship building.
-I have worked in a virtual setting before and found that sending quick notes of encouragement, asking for advice, and being a clear communicator are all very strong ways of developing trust among team members."
+I have worked in a virtual setting before and found that sending quick notes of encouragement, asking for advice, and being a clear communicator are all powerful ways of developing trust among team members."

 "I have not led a team of remote employees; however, I believe that the fastest way for a team of virtual employees to get to know each other would be to have a Google Hangout at least once per week.
 Perhaps, I would even start with asking each team member to develop an introduction video and share it with the team."

 "Technology allows for so much these days, which I believe you can quickly make a connection with someone, even if you are across the world from them.
 I would suggest multiple contests where team members still have to collaborate, to get to the end goal."